Teboho Moloi

 Teboho Moloi (born 2 July 1968) is a South African professional soccer manager and former player who managed the South Africa U17 national team.
 He is the son of former footballer Percy “Chippa” Moloi.

 Club career

 Moloi spent most of his career playing as a midfielder for Orlando Pirates.
 He had a spell with Gaziantepspor in the Turkish Süper Lig during the 1993–94 season and a spell with Once Caldas in 1995 and 1996, where he became the first South African to score a goal in the Colombian top flight.

 International career

 Moloi appeared in two matches for the senior South Africa national team during 1993.

+Coaching career

+Moloi coached Linare F.C. of Lesotho from 2020 until 2022, when he instead took up an advisory role at the club.
+He had left that position by October 2022.